-We incur restructuring costs associated with planned initiatives to reduce our costs or in connection with the integration of our acquisitions.
+We incur restructuring costs associated with planned initiatives to reduce our costs.
 Our most significant restructuring costs are severance payments.
-We establish a provision for restructuring costs when we have developed a detailed formal plan for the restructuring and a valid expectation has been raised in those affected by the plan that the plan will be implemented.
+We establish a provision for restructuring costs when we have developed a detailed formal plan for the restructuring and, through an execution of the plan or an announcement of its main features to those affected by it, a valid expectation has been raised in those affected by the plan that the plan will be implemented.
 The recognition of restructuring provision requires estimates including timing of payments and the number of individuals impacted by the restructuring.
 As a result of these estimates, the actual restructuring costs may differ from our estimates.